camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 Note that when you deploy the process application:

-- Linked external forms will be deployed together with the process application.
+- Linked external forms are deployed together with the process application.
 - Linked external BPMN and DMN diagrams are _not_ deployed together.
-They must be deployed separately.
+You must deploy these separately.